JuliaLang/www.julialang.org/drafts/_posts/2012-02-02-shelling-out-sucks.md

 The trouble is that after doing all of these things, shelling out is no longer terribly convenient, and the code becomes annoyingly verbose.
 In short, shelling out responsibly kind of sucks.

-As is so often the case, the root of all of these problems is relying on a middle man rather than doing things yourself.
+As is so often the case, the root of all of these problems is relying on a middleman rather than doing things yourself.
-If a language constructed and executed pipelines itself, it would remain in control of all the subprocesses, and could determine their individual exit conditions, and automatically handle errors appropriately, giving accurate and comprehensive diagnostic messages for debugging.
+If a program constructs and executes pipelines itself, it remains in control of all the subprocesses, can determine their individual exit conditions, automatically handle errors appropriately, and give accurate, comprehensive diagnostic messages when things go wrong.
-Moreover, without a shell to interpret commands, there would also be no shell to treat metacharacters specially, and therefore no danger of metacharacter brittleness.
+Moreover, without a shell to interpret commands, there is also no shell to treat metacharacters specially, and therefore no danger of metacharacter brittleness.
 The challenge is to make constructing and executing pipelines in a high-level language as easy and expressive as it is in the shell.
-In my [followup post], I describe how Julia implements command and pipeline construction and execution without a shell, thereby avoiding the traditional pitfalls of shelling out, and increasing the power, safety, and flexibility of running external commands.
+In my [followup post], I describe how Julia implements command and pipeline construction without a shell, thereby avoiding the traditional pitfalls of shelling out, and increasing the power, safety, and flexibility of running external commands.

 [followup post]: /drafts/2012/02/put-this-in-your-pipe/